tkropf/RoosterRecorder/README.md

 First, put the Raspberry Pi with the microphone at the "crime scene", i.e., close to the area where the sound events happen.
 Then trigger our recording script.
 You may have to fine tune again the trigger conditions as described before.
 In my case I am lucky as I can put the Raspberry Pi in my garden but still within reach of my Wifi network.
 So I can make the adjustments out of my cosy office :-)

-Let it run such than you get ideally more than 50 recordings eache, e.g., rooster cries vs. car sounds etc. These recordings are then stored in our diretory 'recorded_event'.
+Let it run such than you get ideally more than 50 recordings eache, e.g., rooster crows vs. car sounds etc. These recordings are then stored in our diretory 'recorded_event'.

 Now we have to classify them manually.
 Means: using a helping python script.